 Brazil fines Facebook $1.6 mln for improper sharing of user data

-BRASILIA, Dec 30 (Reuters) - Brazil's Ministry Of Justice said on Monday it has fined U.S. tech giant Facebook Inc FB.O 6.6 million-real ($1.64 million) for improperly sharing user data.
+BRASILIA, Dec 30 (Reuters) - Brazil's Ministry of Justice said on Monday it has fined U.S. tech giant Facebook Inc FB.O 6.6 million reais ($1.6 million) for improperly sharing user data.

-In a statement, the ministry said the fine is the first ever applied to Facebook in Brazil and is related to the misuse of data by Cambridge Analytica in 2018.
-Facebook did not immediately respond to request for comment.
+The ministry's department of consumer protection said it had found that data from 443,000 Facebook users was made improperly available to developers of an App called 'thisisyourdigitallife.'

+The data was being shared for "questionable" purposes, the ministry said in a statement.

 (1 = 4.0291 reais)

-(Reporting by Ricardo Brito; Writing by Gabriela Mello; editing by Louise Heavens)
+(Reporting by Ricardo Brito; Writing by Gabriela Mello; Editing by Louise Heavens and Susan Fenton)

 ((Gabriela.Mello@thomsonreuters.com; +55 11 5644 7553; Reuters Messaging: gabriela.mello.reuters.com@reuters.net))